Locations:

 What is rheumatic heart disease?

-Rheumatic heart disease is heart valve damage resulting from rheumatic fever.
+Rheumatic heart disease is heart valve damage from rheumatic fever.
 Bacterial infections called group A streptococcal (GAS) infections can cause rheumatic fever.
-An infection, such as strep throat or scarlet fever, triggers your body’s immune response.
-It causes inflammation throughout the body, including in the heart.
-If untreated, the inflammation can lead to permanent heart valve damage and serious health problems.
+An infection like strep throat or scarlet fever triggers your body’s immune response, causing inflammation throughout your body, including in your heart.

 Advertisement